AK24: 52nd FW, 100th ARW, 190th ARW take the skies

-U.S. Air Force Senior Airman Jace Goheen, 190th Aircraft Maintenance Squadron crew chief, marshals a KC-135 Stratotanker on the flightline during Astral Knight 2024 at Spangdahlem Air Base, Germany, May 13, 2024.
-AK24 is a demonstration of Allies in the Baltics, U.S. Air Forces in Europe, and Air National Guard units' ability to seamlessly operate together to maintain global freedom and stability.
-(U.S. Air Force photo by Staff Sgt.
+U.S. Airmen prepare KC-135 Stratotankers from the 100th Air Refueling Wing and 190th ARW during Astral Knight 2024 at Spangdahlem Air Base, Germany, May 13, 2024.
+AK24 is a U.S. European Command’s capstone Integrated Air and Missile Defense exercise focused on incremental development of theater-wide IAMD architecture.
+(U.S. Air Force video by Staff Sgt.
 Jesenia Landaverde)

 |Date Taken: